Alphabetical List Of All Patterns

 - Open Team

-Intentionally account for a domain by invitation rather than assignment, and request that those invited contribute when they can.
+Intentionally attend to a domain by invitation rather than assignment, and request that those invited contribute when they can.

 - Peer Feedback